lamnhan066/keyboard_detection/README.md

 * `keyboardDetectionController.stream` to listen for keyboard visibility changing events in `KeyboardState`.

 * `keyboardDetectionController.size` to get the keyboard size.
 Please notice that this value may returns 0 even when the keyboard state is visible because the keyboard needs time to show up completely.
 So that, you should call `keyboardDetectionController.isSizeLoaded` to checks that the keyboard size is loaded or not.
 From version `0.5.0`, you can wait for this value by using `await keyboardDetectionController.ensureSizeLoaded`.

+## Limitations

+* This package uses the bottom inset to detect the keyboard visibility so it doesn't work with the floating keyboard (Issue: [#1](https://github.com/lamnhan066/keyboard_detection/issues/1))